Contact

 polite + ly = politely

-There are of course some expectations:
+There are of course some exceptions:

 true truly